Introduction

 STRIPE_API_KEY).
 Must follow standard environment variable naming — uppercase letters, digits, and underscores. - Value: The secret value (e.g., the API key itself).

-Using Logins and Secrets in the Assignment Builder
+Using Logins and Secrets in the Agent Builder

 Security